Fuel is often the biggest operating expense for most fleets. And with prices at the pump fluctuating, it’s not always easy to keep a handle on costs.

 Enhance every route

 Enhancing every driver’s daily routes can help to reduce unnecessary mileage and lower fuel costs.

 As well as reducing out of route miles, smarter routing can also help you to add additional jobs into the working day, potentially improving fuel efficiency.

 Taking into account outside factors such as congestion when planning routes can also decrease time spent behind the wheel and total mileage across your fleet.
 This type of smart routing has been shown to reduce average fleet mileage by around 10%.

-To hear more about how to reduce your fuel costs, why not schedule a short production demo?
+To hear more about how to reduce your fuel costs, why not schedule a short product demo?